 Because of its location along the coast, the Backcountry Trail has numerous ecosystems to wander through, whether you want to take in panoramic views from a hilltop or get muddy at a swamp.

 If you’re an avid bird watcher, you’ll find yourself spending hours at the Backcountry Trail, which crosses through major migratory locations for birds like the snow egret.
 Keep your eyes open for the park’s residential gator, Lefty, who pays little to no attention to hikers passing through.

 Along the Gulf Oak Ridge, you can enjoy true serenity as you look over the ledge to a picture-perfect valley.
 Located along the highest bluff in the area, the ridge gives you the opportunity not only to enjoy panoramic vistas but also have an up-close-and-personal encounter with the area’s wildlife.
 Whitetail deer and migratory birds frequent the area, so you might want to encourage children to be on the lookout for these animals.

-Another option, the Cotton Bayou trail weaves through the sandy dunes and wetlands of Orange Beach.
-Ideal for bikers, this path starts right on the beach and makes its way into the Backcountry Trail for about a mile before meeting up with the other routes.
+Another option, the Cotton Bayou trail, weaves through the sandy dunes and wetlands of Orange Beach.
+Ideal for bikers, this path starts right on the beach and makes its way into the Backcountry Trail system for about a mile before meeting up with other routes.

 1. The weather is perfect.
 With temps in the 60s during the day and in the 50s at night, wear shorts if you want to, or cover up with a light jacket if the Gulf breeze gets a little brisk.